 Who Am I?

-I prefer to shoot with available light, capturing a scene as it is.
-When the need for light modification arises, I generally take a strobist (flash) approach as opposed to a studio light setup.
-In terms of post-processing, for people I prefer to just work with things as they are, and avoid over-the-top touch-ups (no glowing eyes/teeth or porcelain skin retouching, sorry).
-Though for some situations or when artistic expression strikes, I occasional give the HDR treatment to my subject.
-Overall I prefer a photojournalist (candid) style as opposed to a traditional (posed) style of photography.
-I’ll be honest, I prefer not tell someone how to pose or “act natural”, especially if I don’t know what is natural for them.
-I’d rather just capture the moment as it happens, and not try to make it in any way artificial.
+I prefer to shoot with available light and fast lenses, capturing a scene as it is.
+When the need for light modification arises I generally take a small-flash approach as opposed to a big studio light setup.
+In terms of post-processing, for people I prefer to just work with things as they are and avoid over-the-top touch-ups (no glowing eyes/teeth or porcelain skin retouching, sorry).
+Though I’m open to trying any technique that will complement a shot, not overpower it.
+Overall I prefer a photojournalist (candid) style as opposed to a traditional (posed) style of photography, capturing the moment as it happens, and not try to make it in any way artificial.

 Would I shoot (X) event for you?

 For casual shoots such as corporate events, engagement sittings, or family portraits I’m more than willing to discuss your needs.
-However, for life-changing/one-time events you owe it to yourself to consider an experienced photographer.
-Your memories of your special day (wedding, etc.) are precious, and I cannot in good conscience offer my services for such an event that would be better fulfilled by a full-time professional.
+However, for life-changing/one-time events you owe it to yourself to consider a full-time professional photographer.
+The memories of your special day are precious, and I cannot in good conscience offer my services for such an event that would be better fulfilled by someone better suited for that task.

 Can you bore me with technical details?

 Absolutely!
 I shoot in RAW, meaning all images are pristine and original, exactly as the camera recorded the scene.
-This allows more flexibility in post-processing but more importantly no loss of quality between the camera and my software.
-I catalog and process photos in Adobe Lightroom 4, which is nicely integrated with Adobe Photoshop CS6 for more advanced retouching needs.
-Given that digital photography is a data-driven service, and since my background is in IT, you can rest assured that all reasonable precautions are taken to carefully store and curate your photo files just as one would do with precious negatives of film.
+This allows more flexibility in post-processing though more importantly no loss of quality between the camera and my editing software.
+I catalog and process photos in Adobe Lightroom, which nicely integrates with Adobe Photoshop for more advanced retouching needs.
+Given that digital photography is a data-driven service, and with my background is in IT, you can rest assured that all reasonable precautions are taken to carefully store and curate your photo files just as one would do with precious negatives of film.

 Can I buy prints or image rights?

 Yes.
-My library of work is available for prints or other usage, though I would prefer to negotiate the price depending on how you wish to use my images (read: commercial vs. non-commercial, gallery print vs. magazine ad).
+My library of work is available for prints or licensing, and I am open to negotiate the price depending on the intended use of the image (e.g. commercial vs. non-commercial, gallery print vs. magazine ad).